JulianGarneau/Bacterial_Abundance_Metaphlan/README.md

 This is what is inside the MD5.txt file.
-It contains the files in your folder and the verification code.
+It contains the files in your folder and the verification codes.

 <img width="833" alt="image" src="https://user-images.githubusercontent.com/125351299/219009018-97e886ce-6a3f-45dd-a6e6-0cceb53cc0da.png">